Ptarmigan Ridge, Mount Rainier

 This next picture is looking a bit to the right from the previous one.

-We have to traverse the heavily crevassed glacier to the right to get to
+We have to traverse the heavily crevassed Carbon Glacier to the ridge at

 is still a couple of miles and over 3,000 feet elevation gain away,

 While climbing Rainier from Seattle and returning in under 48 hours

 “better than average,”

 note that we had to hike extra miles between the car and trailhead,

 of the way around the mountain on glaciers at about 7,000 feet.